kenchopa/goofy-rockets/apps/room/README.md

-# Gateway Service
+# Room Service

-The gateway microservice has `Node.js 20 lts` and uses `TypeScript` to compile.
+The Room microservice has `Node.js 20 lts` and uses `TypeScript` to compile.
 This microservice handles socket connections and interactions for the game.

 ## Environment variables